-The mega trend of protecting the climate by using ‘sustainable solutions’ that reduce CO2 emissions is driving technologies such as high capacity/high-power batteries or H2-based fuel cells and battery as the main sources of mobile energy.
-Moving away from combustion engines also requires a new way of thinking within test and measurement, including new safety concepts, new test environments, new types of sensors and measurement technologies, and improved data analytics.
+The mega trend of protecting the climate by using ‘sustainable solutions’ that reduce CO2 emissions is driving technologies such as high capacity/high-power batteries or H2-based fuel cells as the main sources of mobile energy.
+Moving away from combustion engines also requires a new way of thinking within test and measurement, including new safety concepts, new test environments, new types of sensors and measurement technologies, and adapted data analytics.

 In search of sustainable, green mobility, HBK started facing challenges in development and testing of mobile energy storages for vehicles early on.
-As market leader in test and measurement, sound and vibration and environmental testing, HBK has gained early insights into the many requirements and needs from industries, such as automotive and commercial vehicles, in terms of validating innovative energy storage and overall NEV concepts.
+As market leader in test and measurement, electrical power testing, sound and vibration and environmental testing, HBK has gained early insights into the many requirements and needs from industries, such as automotive and commercial vehicles, in terms of validating innovative energy storage and overall NEV concepts.

-High-voltage (HV) batteries in modern vehicles require an enormous range of tests, extended by special safety measures in handling dangerous electrical voltages and Lithium as core elements of the electro-chemical process.
+Batteries with voltages up to 1000 V in modern vehicles require an enormous range of tests, extended by special safety measures in handling dangerous electrical voltages and Lithium as core elements of the electro-chemical process.
 Within the test scope, HBK covers most measurement variables:

 - Force, strain, pressure and weight for mechanical durability and packaging analysis

 - Temperature, flow, and pressure for thermal durability analysis

 The testing of combustion engines includes up to 300 temperature measurement spots as well as highly dynamic torque, speed, and pressure measurements.
 With the integration of batteries and fuel cells, the number of measurement channels is moving towards the energy storage as the largest component in a modern drivetrain.